mayoo123/webapi-clean-architecture/README.md

 [Infrastructure is where the rubber meets the road — DB, APIs, etc.]

 **Web API Layer**
-- Finally, create the API that exposes your Application services.
+- Finally, create the web API that exposes your Application services.
 - Create Controllers
 - Handle model binding and validation
 - Wire up DI and app settings